techidaily/site-win11-tips/source/_posts/cutting-through-the-haze-9-tips-for-crystal-clear-pc-monitors.md

 Retrace the following steps to adjust the app DPI settings:

-1. Press**Win + E** to[launch the File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) and navigate to the program executable file location.
+1. Press**Win + E** to [launch the File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) and navigate to the program executable file location.
 2. Click on the program icon and then press**Alt + Enter** to open the Properties window.
 3. Switch to the**Compatibility** tab and click on the**Change high DPI settings** button.
 4. Now, click on the **Use this setting to fix scaling problems for this program instead of the one in Settings** checkbox.